cbassmagana/Online-Book-Store/README.md

 ## Phase 4: Task 2:

+Here is a sample output of the event log being printed when the application is closed:

 -Tue Nov 28 17:18:35 PST 2023

 -The book The Catcher in the Rye was added to Nanaimo Books.